gevhaz/Word-Warden/README.md

 as if you had an empty one.
 Specify any other location for you dictionary with the `dictionary` key.

+If you need to preprocess your script with sed – for example to remove parts of files that shouldn't be spellchecked – you can use the `preprocessing_script` argument.
+You can find more details under [Common issues](#common-issues).

 Here is an example with all options used:

 ```yaml